 5. When your baby is used to falling asleep without patting (usually within another 3 nights), move your chair, mattress or bed away from the cot a short distance (30-40 cm).
 Stay in the chair, mattress or bed until your baby falls asleep.

 6. Move your bed or chair gradually towards the doorway and out of your baby’s room.
-This could take 1-3 weeks.
+This could take a period of 1-3 weeks.

-7. If your baby wakes overnight, return to the bed, mattress or chair, at the step you're up to.
+7. If your baby wakes overnight, return to the chair, mattress or bed (at the step you’re up to with settling).
 Stay there until your baby goes back to sleep.

-You might find it works better for both of you and your baby to modify these steps.
+Your relationship with your baby is unique.
+You might find it works better for both of you to modify these steps.
 For example, you might want to include more patting or longer periods between the suggested steps.

 Tips for camping out